 It should be noted that, although trespassers are usually owed only a minimum duty by landowners, the doctrine of attractive nuisance may require a higher duty from a landowner who knows or should know that young children may be enticed onto their property for a particular reason.
 In such cases, the landowner must take reasonable measures to insure the safety of trespassing children.
 The reason for this exception is that children of a certain age may not fully understand the danger of something such as a swimming pool.Comparative Fault and Other Special Considerations

-If your family’s life has been disrupted by a slip and fall accident in the Pembroke Pines area, the lawyers at Cohn & Smith can help you hold any negligent parties accountable.
+If your family’s life has been disrupted by a slip and fall accident or an incident of inadequate maintenance, the Pembroke Pines attorneys at Cohn & Smith can help you hold any negligent parties accountable.
 There is a lot to be done to prepare a premises liability case for court, including photographing the accident scene, speaking with witnesses, and reviewing medical records.
 We represent clients throughout the South Florida area, including Coral Springs, Weston, and Sunrise.
-Call our Pembroke Pines Inadequate Maintenance Lawyers at (954) 431-8100 or contact us online to set up your free consultation.
+Call our Pembroke Pines Inadequate Maintenance Lawyers at (954) 431-8100 or contact us online to set up your free consultation with an attorney.